nabinem/cashier-braintree/readme.md

   ### NOTE
-  It seems Class alias has been removed in this new braintree SDK so if you have older code using namespace with name starting Braintree_... then change it to alias version yourself.
+  It seems Class alias has been removed in this new braintree SDK so if you have older code using namespace with name starting Braintree_... then change it to alias version.

             For eg;
             change 'use Braintree_Subscription' to 'Braintree\Subscription as Braintree_Subscription'